Amenhotep19/parking-lot-counter-go/README.md

 mosquitto_sub -t 'parking/counter'
 ```

-## Docker
+## Docker*

-You can also build a Docker image and then run the program in a Docker container.
-First you need to build the image.
-You can use the `Dockerfile` present in the cloned repository and build the Docker image.
+To use the reference implementatino with Docker*, build a Docker image and then run the program in a Docker container.
+Use the `Dockerfile` present in the cloned repository to build the Docker image.

-First you must obtain your own unique download URL for the Intel distribution of OpenVINO toolkit.
-Follow the registration process if you have not yet done so.
-In the registration email you have received a link to the Intel Registration Center website download page, shown here:
+Follow the registration process for the Intel® Distribution of OpenVINO™ toolkit to obtain a unique download URL.
+A registration email  will be sent.
+It contains a link to the Intel Registration Center website download page, shown here:

 ![OpenVINO download page](./images/openvino-download.png)

-First, navigate to the download page using the link you have received.
-On the download page, use the "Choose Product to Download" selection box and select "Intel Distribution of OpenVINO toolkit for Linux".
+Navigate to the download page using the link.
+On the download page, use the "Choose Product to Download" selection box and select "Intel® Distribution of OpenVINO™ toolkit for Linux*".
 Next, using the "Choose a Version" selection box, select "2018 R5".
 The "Choose a Download Option" section should appear.
 Right click on the button "Full Package" and choose "Copy Link Address".
-Your clipboard should now contain your unique OpenVINO download URL.
+The clipboard should now contain a unique download URL.
 Save this URL somewhere safe.

-Now you can build your unique Docker image by running the following command, substituting the actual URL you obtained in the previous step:
+Now build a unique Docker image by running the following command, substituting the actual URL obtained in the previous step:

 ```shell
 docker build -t parking-lot-counter-go --build-arg OPENVINO_DOWNLOAD_URL=[your unique OpenVINO download URL here] .